Sirilkv5/ec2/README.md

 # ec2
-changes from github this time
+changes from github this time after claude